abhinandansamal/walmart-unit-sales-forecast/README.md

 ## Acknowledgments

-• This project is based on data provided by Walmart.
+• This project is based on data provided by UNIVERSITY OF NICOSIA and is available on Kaggle.

 • Special thanks to the developers of Prophet and the Python community for their support and contributions to the libraries used in this project.